cariboufute/locale-route/readme.md

 ## Requirements

-- PHP 5.6 or 7
+- PHP 5.6 or later, fully compatible with PHP 7.0
-- Laravel 5.3 (should be compatible with 5.1 and 5.2 but has not been tested with these versions yet)
+- Laravel 5.1 or later

 ## Install